The McClannahan Family Story

 • His father had started the Oregon Potato Company, which he later sold and is still in business today.

-• Mitch’s mother, Velma Jean (Bowman) McClannahan, spent 28 years on the Board of Trustees for the Umatilla Hospital and in fact, the new conference hall that is being built will be named after her.
+• Mitch’s mother, Velma Jean (Bowman) McClannahan, spent 28 years on the Board of Trustees for the Umatilla Hospital and in fact, the new conference hall will be named after her.

 • Mitch served as a city councilman for a period of time and has volunteered as a fireman and EMT.

-Mitch’s resume is quite impressive, especially for someone who was voted most likely NOT to succeed in High School.
+Mitch’s resume is quite impressive.
 At one point, he was also an underwater welder on the side.
-You should Google this if you aren’t familiar with the extremities of this job and to do it on the side is a whole other level of awesomeness!
+You should Google this if you aren’t familiar with the extremities of this job and to do it on the side is a whole other level of awesomeness.
 This list is only a portion of the McClannahan family’s accomplishments and dedication to the community.
 Overall, Mitch has started around 15 businesses in his lifetime.

 Let’s stop here.